CE.RE.TE.TH

-The CEnter for REsearch and TEchnology THessaly, or CE.RE.TE.TH (in Greek, Κ.Ε.Τ.Ε.Α.Θ), is a legal, non profit entity organized under the auspices of the General Secretariat for Research and Technology (GSRT), of the Greek Ministry of Development.
+The Center for Research and Technology Thessaly, or CE.RE.TE.TH (Greek: Κ.Ε.Τ.Ε.Α.Θ), is a legal, nonprofit entity organized under the auspices of the General Secretariat for Research and Technology (GSRT), of the Greek Ministry of Development.
 CE.RE.TE.TH was established in January 2006.
 The center's main mission is to conduct basic, applied, and technological research that leads to new products and services with industrial, economic and social impact and supports the R&D needs of local, national, and European industrial and government institutions.
 CE.RE.TE.TH organization includes four institutes located in the capital cities of the four prefectures of Thessaly region and the central administration located in the city of Volos.

 Central Administration

 The Central Administration is located in the city of Volos and it is responsible for the administrative operation of the center and the four Institutes.
 Volos was chosen as the total majority of industry and enterprises are located there.